lllyasviel/Fooocus/update_log.md

+# 2.1.847

+* Added support for arrays in the main prompt.

 # 2.1.846

 * Many users reported that image quality is different from 2.1.824.
 We reviewed all codes and fixed several precision problems in 2.1.846.